← All guides

 Does Adding an EV Significantly Raise Your Electric Bill?

-Yes — but it replaces your gas bill, not adds to it.
+Yes, but it replaces your gas bill rather than adding to it.
 At national average rates, charging 1,000 miles per month adds about $45–$65 to your electric bill.
 You'll stop spending $120–$200/month at the gas station.

 Net result: most EV households save money overall, especially after any rebates and the reduced maintenance costs of EVs (no oil changes, fewer brake jobs).

-Start saving on fuel — get a Level 2 charger installed
+Start saving on fuel with a Level 2 charger installed

 A Level 2 charger lets you take full advantage of cheap overnight electricity rates.
 Get a free installation quote.